automationhacks/automationhacks.github.io/_posts/2019-12-07-advice-from-a-test-journeyman.md

     </p>

     <p>
       However, a large chunk of our time goes into executing large volumes of tests/regressions.
-Running them manually all the time can quickly turn into an exercise in pain and nightmare killing many budding tester&#8217;s love for the craft.
+Running them manually all the time can quickly turn into an exercise in pain and nightmare killing many budding tester's love for the craft.
     </p>

     <p>